Adimote/pandoc_P3P_report/content.md

+---
-# Introduction
+chapter: Introduction
+...
 You probably found all the files from [@Gunn:2001:pdflatex].
-Table {#tbl:results} illustrates the results of my work.
+Table [#tbl:results] illustrates the results of my work.

 | Training Error | Testing Error |
 |----------------|---------------|